ryanrolds/screeps-bot-choreographer/README.md

 #### Parties

 Groups of creeps, typically called a quad, are represented by a single party, which is a process that assigns member creeps move, attack, and heal orders.
-Parties are created by a manager process, see `runnable.manager.buffer` and `runnable.manager.war`.
+Parties are created by a manager process, see `managers/buffer` and `managers/war`.